beramaks/starting-new-project-css/README.md

 The title of the section is prefixed with a hash (#) symbol to allow us to perform more targeted searches: instead of searching for just SECTION-TITLE which may yield many results — a more scoped search of #SECTION-TITLE should return only the section in question.

-Leave a carriage return between this title and the next line of code (be that a comment, some Sass, or some CSS).
+Leave a carriage return between this title and the next line of code (be that comment, some Sass, or some CSS).

 If you are working on a project where each section is its own file, this title should appear at the top of each one.
 If you are working on a project with multiple sections per file, each title should be preceded by five (3) carriage returns.
 This extra whitespace coupled with a title makes new sections much easier to spot when scrolling through large files: